MostlySAFE/The-Game-of-Kings-Game-Engine/README.md

 # Why TGoKGE?
 The Revolution in a Rulebook.
 Public Domain Liberation: CC0-dedicated 2023 (v1.0), updated through 2025 (v1.3 stability tweaks).
-216 System mechanics based on rolling 1d6 "To Hit", "Armor Save", & "To Wound", 1d12 break tests, spike probabilities, bound bonuses,, and Special Rules.
+216 System mechanics based on rolling 1d6 "To Hit", "Armor Save", & "To Wound", 1d12 break tests, spike probabilities, bound bonuses, and Special Rules.
 Yours to copy, adapt, and build your own universe - even for commercial use.
 Flavor?
 Bolt on your Lore based on Beowulf orcs, Norse jotnar, or cyber-zombies - all from our Appendix of PD roots.
 No infringement fears.
 These are ideas unleashed, per the 1976 Copyright Act.